percona/k8spg-docs/docs/data-insert.md

 Every database in PostgreSQL has a default schema called `public`.
 A schema stores database objects like tables, views, indexes and allows organizing them into logical groups.

 When you create a table, it ends up in the `public` schema by default.
-In PostgreSQL 15, non-database owners cannot access the `public` schema.
+In recent PostgreSQL versions (starting from PostgreSQL 15), non-database owners cannot access the `public` schema.
 Therefore, you need to create a new schema to insert the data.

 Use the following statement to create a schema